prit-007/nexus_six/api/README.md

-# CalcNote API with MongoDB & Gemini AI
+# Notulate API with MongoDB

 A professional, production-ready Express.js API for the CalcNote application, a smart notepad that performs real-time calculations as users type numbers and formulas.
-The API features industrial-standard architecture, MongoDB integration, JWT authentication, password hashing, logging, error handling, API documentation, and Gemini AI integration.
+The API features industrial-standard architecture, MongoDB integration, JWT authentication, password hashing, logging, error handling, API documentation.

 ## 🚀 Technologies & Versions